- "We really are flowing with ideas at the moment

 Real World Stuios, this time with Steve Osborne in the producer's chair.

-"Nevertheless, earlier this week we finally arrived at the studious with the full intention of recording
+"Nevertheless, earlier this week we finally arrived at the studios with the full intention of recording

 a few new songs with producer Steve Osborne, and within minutes of arrival knew that we had made